Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Conclusion

 The catch is that, both in these and the other, more affected dispersion relations, it is not clear to us how our results can be moved from estimates of the introduced theoretical uncertainty, which to our knowledge had never been numerically evaluated, to actual computed corrections that improve predictions.
 Perhaps one could minimize the separation from the modified dispersion relation using the amplitude parameters, simultaneously with other constraints, but an important problem to solve is the spread in $R$ of the wavepacket's interaction with the target.
 Further investigation appears necessary.

 Perhaps one could construct a family of $R$-dependent dispersion relations, all of which have to be satisfied by the partial wave amplitudes with decreasing level of confidence as $R$ increases, and optimize the fits to minimize the joint deviation from their satisfaction.
+This might be useful outside the kinematic domain where fixed-$t$ dispersion relations apply.